Freshman & Running Start

 How to apply

-The admission process involves three basic steps: submitting applications, sending transcripts and test scores, and writing a personal statement.
+The admission process involves three basic steps: submitting applications, sending transcripts and test scores.

 1. Fill out the application (and do it early!)